MattMcFarland/phaser-menu-system/chapter2.md

 };
 ```

+Continue on to Read on to [Chapter 3 - The Options Menu](./chapter3.md)
-In the next chapter, we will wire in the options screen, stay tuned.
-If you like this tutorial please STAR it and share it
+If you like this tutorial please STAR it and share it with your friends!
-with your friends!
-Also be sure to contact me with any questions at @docodemore on twitter.
-If you have any suggestions
-please let me know as well.

 Thanks!!